Mark 10

 “And followed Him in the way.”
 The Lord also knew that this man would follow the Lord; the length of time to follow it doesn’t matter, but he followed the Lord on the way and in faith.

-Q: Is there a connection between the blind Bartimaeus in Mark 10:46-52 and the healing of the two blind men in Matthew 20:29-34?
-A: These healings are not the same but similar cases; traveling by foot, per day, many things can happen.
-This is an example of things that happened in between the events presented in these two Gospels; they are different but similar.
+Q: Is there a connection between blind Bartimaeus in Mark 10:46-52 and the healing of the two blind men in Matthew 20:29-34?
+A: These healings are not the same but similar cases.
+As the Lord Jesus travels on foot, many things can happen each day.
+In these two Gospels, this is an example of two events that are similar but different.
 Also, note that the two blind men in Matthew are not beggars.

 Passage Analysis